 The original paper demonstrates the training dynamics are identical for both gradient descent and kernel descent in the 2 cases:

-1. Random function approximation (random function basis) \(\tilde{K} = \frac{1}{P} \sum_{p = 1}{P} f^{(p)} \otimes f^{(p)}\)
+1. Random function approximation (random function basis) \(\tilde{K} = \frac{1}{P} \sum_{p = 1}^{P} f^{(p)} \otimes f^{(p)}\)

-2. Deep learning case with Lipschitz activation.
-The kernel in this case is the eponymous neural tangent kernel (NTK).
-Here $L$ is the total layers. \(\Theta^{(L)}(\theta) = \sum_{p = 1}^P \partial_{\theta_p} F^{(L)}(\theta) \otimes \partial_{\theta_p} F^{(L)}(\theta)\)
+2. Deep learning case with Lipschitz activation and $L$ layer neural network.
+The kernel in this case is the eponymous neural tangent kernel (NTK). \(\Theta^{(L)}(\theta) = \sum_{p = 1}^P \partial_{\theta_p} F^{(L)}(\theta) \otimes \partial_{\theta_p} F^{(L)}(\theta)\)

 The equivalence of kernel gradient descent follows from the definitions.
 The second part, to prove that there is a constant limiting kernel follows from LLN in the case of (1).
 In case (2), there is some additional machinery needed using Gaussian processes applied to neural networks to show that this kernel is constant in the case $P \rightarrow \infty$.
-There are more thorough explanation available elsewhere 1 3.
+There are more thorough explanation available elsewhere 2 3.

 References